fanhuan/en/_posts/2014-07-09-Annotation-of-transcripts.md

 VUX3ZDXW014: 63_64.fa 00:11:52

 The fact that the middle ones failed before the first one suggest it might not be a problem with CPU time limitation.
-What else can it be then?
+After a while the last one failed as well.
+Cannot find other info on this error.
+Alright!
+Download the whole database!